-1 INTRODUCTION
+INTRODUCTION

 The European Commission has created momentum around the idea of a European Capital Markets Union (CMU).
-The expression was first used by then Commission president-elect Jean-Claude Juncker in the initial exposition of his policy agenda in mid-20141.
-Since then, CMU has been prominently included in the title and job description of the Commissioner for financial services or to give him his full title, the Commissioner for Financial Stability, Financial Services and Capital Markets Union2.
-The Commission published a green paper on CMU in February 20153.
-The announcement of CMU as a policy priority has elicited a number of substantial contributions from a variety of stakeholders, both before and after the publication of the green paper4.
+The expression was first used by the then-Commission president-elect Jean-Claude Juncker in the initial exposition of his policy agenda in mid-2014.
+It has since been described by Mr Juncker as one of three 'unions' the European Union (EU) is currently pursuing.
+CMU has been prominently included in the title and job description of the Commissioner for financial services-or to give him his full title, the Commissioner for Financial Stability, Financial Services, and CMU.
+The Commission published a green paper on CMU in February 2015, and a more specific action plan in late September 2015.